CloudLabs-MOC/CloudLabs-SEED/Cryptography/Ethereum Blockchain (a future chapter)/Ethereum-Blockchain.md

 - Interacting with Blockchain
 - The SEED Internet emulator

 Lab environment.
-This lab has been tested on our pre-built Ubuntu 20.04 VM, which can be downloaded from the SEED website.
-Since we use containers to set up the lab environment, this lab does not depend much on the SEED VM.
-You can do this lab using other VMs, physical machines, or VMs on the cloud.
-We recommend the following setup for the virtual machine: at least two CPU cores and at least 4GB of RAM.
+You can perform the lab exercise on the SEED VM provided by the Cloudlabs.

 Note to instructors.
 The reentrancy attack is a classic attack on smart contracts.
 While this lab will cover some of the attack basics, it is not intended to be a tutorial on this attack.
 We suggest instructors to cover